Skip to content

 How Scripts Execute

-LoomCAD scripts execute synchronously.
-All commands are queued and processed, with changes applied only after the entire script completes.
+Draw, update, erase, and move commands are asynchronous — they are queued and executed in order, with changes applied only after the entire script completes.
+Errors are collected and reported automatically.

 javascript